Cross Icon

 Fire safety is an ongoing concern both in regional areas as well as the city centres.
 Although residents and citizens can do their part in keeping their homes safe from the risk of bushfires and other fire-related events, it is ultimately the responsibility of business owners and strata managers to ensure that commercial and multi-storey residential buildings are compliant within the Australian fire safety standards.

-Whilst working with dedicated fire safety technicians can help strata managers identify the Australian standards pertaining to their building, it’s always a good idea to understand these fire safety standards for yourself .
+Whilst working with dedicated fire protection technicians can help strata managers identify the Australian standards pertaining to their building, it’s always a good idea to understand these fire safety standards for yourself .
 To help, our technicians at Alexon have outlined 10 of the most important Australian fire safety standards for ensuring building compliance in chronological order.
-Be sure to display information of all relevant fire safety standards in your building or on your workplace premises to help further support your regulatory compliance.
+Be sure to display information of all relevant fire safety standards and australian fire safety standards building codes in your building or on your workplace premises to help further support your regulatory compliance.

 The 10 important Australian Fire Safety Standards to know are: